renuka-rajpuria/documentations/linux.md

 Extra: Pros and Cons of Virtual Environments:
 Pros:

-    Isolation
+> - Isolation
-    Reproducibility
+> - Reproducibility
-    Easy package management
+> - Easy package management
-    Cross-platform compatibility
+> - Cross-platform compatibility
-    Environment sharing
+> - Environment sharing

 Cons:

-    Disk space
+> - Disk space
-    Installation time
+> - Installation time
-    Learning curve
+> - Learning curve
-    Overhead
+> - Overhead

 ## Useful Addons/Applications

 1. Tab completions
     For example, it’s pretty common to have a Documents folder and a Downloads folder in the home directory.
-If you’ve typed cd D and then press Tab, the command line will let you know that it’s not sure which one you want by showing you the different options that match what you’ve typed so far: bash $ cd D Documents/ Downloads/ $ cd D But once you’ve typed in a little bit more, it will complete the name for you, making it possible to write out the full file path above by typing as little as cd Doc[tab]O[tab]f[tab]j[tab]cal[tab]
+If you’ve typed ```cd D``` and then press Tab, the command line will let you know that it’s not sure which one you want by showing you the different options that match what you’ve typed so far: ```bash $ cd D Documents/ Downloads/ $ cd D```

+    But once you’ve typed in a little bit more, it will complete the name for you, making it possible to write out the full file path above by typing as little as ```cd Doc[tab]O[tab]f[tab]j[tab]cal[tab]```

 2. xtrlock